 No time to plan for the outside

-Planning should be done in combination with the indoor plan – see our enhanced planning in topics.
+Planning should be done in combination with the indoor plan – see our enhanced planning in interests.
 You can choose an area to set up the provocation in, depending on your setting or even the weather on the day.
 If you use one plan for inside and outside you can then adapt it as needed.
 In addition to enhanced planning it’s a good idea to note down what you are going to achieve and the open questions you will ask – see our short-term planning sheet.
 Then the learning can be taken anywhere and resources can be used in an open-ended way.

 Wrong clothing for adults and children